pfriedric/kyle-sp/README.md

 # kyle-sp
 Supporting code for "Deep Investing in Kyle's Single Period Model", P. Friedrich and J. Teichmann, 2020.
+Licensed under the MIT license.

 Run it using jupyter.
 Tested using: